AppleVegas/appel-gmod-x64/README.md

 #### That's why I decided to port it to Garry's Mod, bringing a familiar menu UI from one my favourite game to another.

-I wrote this code back in the middle of 2021, when I was still coding for gmod every now and then, but I stopped when I started attending university.
+I wrote this code back in the middle of 2021, when I was still coding for gmod every now and then, but I stopped after I started attending university.

 ## Features
 <details>